avishagnevo/HybridClassification/README.md

 # Activate the Python environment
 source ifcnet-env/bin/activate

-# Run the training script for a specific model
+# Run the training script for a specific model after you have inserted the data
 # Replace {Enum of the model you want to train} with MVCNN, ArcGNN, or HybridModel
 python src/models/train_model.py {Enum of the model you want to train}
 ```